Scott takes a self portrait with HIS puppy Danny,

 I am a breeder who is very conscience of the fact that tollers are a working breed.
 I am striving to keep the intelligence of the breed and working ability intact therefore all dogs used for breeding must be working in another venue such as hunting, hunt tests, obedience, or agility, etc...
 You should ask to see proof of the toller versatility by seeing either the titles awarded or by watching the dog in action because every breeder, every owner for that matter, thinks their own dog is awesome!
 The only tangible proof of trainablity, birdiness, desire to please, courage, appropriate temperament, correct conformation etc... is by titles earned.
 Any toller worth their dinner should fetch a tennis ball with mindless enthusiasm; this does not make him a hunting retriever, demonstrate his trainability or his intelligence!

-There are pre-breeding health clearances that all responsible breeders will test for.
+There are pre-breeding health clearances that all responsible breeders will test for

-As of 2014/ 2015 breeders have many DNA tests available to them to determine if their dogs are carriers or clear for specific diseases and health conditions.
+As of 2014/ 2015 breeders have other DNA tests available to them to determine if their dogs are carriers or clear for specific diseases and health conditions.
 Cleft palette and cleft palette lip/ syndactyly are considered "breeders" issues because pups born with either of these defects are typically humanely euthanized.
 However, most breeders are DNA testing their sires and dams so that there is no possibility of affected offspring being born.
 Degenerative Myelopathy (DM) and Degenerative Encephalopathy(DEN), while rare in Tollers, are two DNA tests that all breeding stock should be tested for as these two preventable diseases are not evident in puppies until they mature.

 Ask for proof; see the test certificates!
 Wording on websites such as... test or results "pending"... after a dog has been bred or whelped a litter means the breeder has not done the test and this wording is meant to mislead buyers.
 Testing is expensive and because or this, there ARE tollers being bred who have not had basic health clearances done, have expired CAER certificates and/ or have failed tests.

 Please don't go away after reading this believing that the Toller breed has numerous health issues.
 Tollers are not unique.
-What the Toller breed has going for it is a very dedicated, vocal, passionate, world wide group of breeders who when scientists request assistance with a particular field of interest, we are very quick to assist in what ever we can.
+What the Toller breed has going for it is a very dedicated, vocal, passionate, world wide group of breeders, who when scientists request assistance with a particular field of interest, we are very quick to assist in what ever we can.
 Thus a number of DNA tests specific to our breed have been developed and will continue to be developed.
-However, DNA testing for a specific disease/ condition and the other health clearances we do, does nothing to prevent the other health issues that dogs can be affected with.
+However, DNA testing for a specific disease/ condition and the other health clearances we do, does nothing to prevent the other health issues that any breed of dog can be affected with.
 Unfortunately, any dog can have health problems during their life time as they are living animals.

 Puppies love tunnels!